cloudstax/firecamp/catalog/README.md

 You could also set the reserved and max cpu for the stateful service container, "reserve-cpuunits" and "max-cpuunits".
 AWS ECS assigns 1,024 cpu units for every CPU core.
 By default, the reserved cpu units is 256, and no limit for the max cpu units.

+Note: AWS ECS does not support to limit the max cpu units.
+You could only set the reserved cpu units on ECS.

 # Logging

 FireCamp integrates with cloud logs.
 On AWS, the service logs are sent to AWS CloudWatch.